Amazon Aurora Documentation

 MySQL Database Migrations

-Standard MySQL import and export tools work with Amazon Aurora.
-You can also create a new Amazon Aurora database from an Amazon RDS for MySQL DB Snapshot.
+Standard MySQL import and export tools work with Aurora.
+You can also create a new Aurora database from an Amazon RDS for MySQL DB Snapshot.
 Migration operations based on DB snapshots typically complete in under an hour, but will vary based on the amount and format of data being migrated.

-Alternatively, AWS Database Migration Service (AWS DMS) offers built-in native tooling from within the DMS Console for a seamless migration.
+Alternatively, AWS Database Migration Service (AWS DMS) offers built-in native tooling from within the DMS Console for migration.
 With no replication instances to provision or scale, you can initiate a database migration with a few simple clicks.

 You can also set up binlog-based replication between an Aurora MySQL database and an external MySQL database running inside or outside of AWS.